Cedric-ruiu/hxrobot-script/README.md

+:warning::warning::warning:

+This script was a helper to automate strategies on the old platforme [hxrobot.io](hxrobot.io).
+You could perform thousands of tests on multiple strategies and save results statistics on the exported CSV.
+But time passed, HXRO had bought hxrobot and migrated to a new "Automated Trading" platform which no longer exists today, and finally FTX fell and impacted the entire Solana ecosystem (including HXRO).
+Feel free to explore code.
+That was fun and tricky to develop it.
+The goal was to use an automated script as quickly as possible.
+So a script to execute in console browser isn't the smartest and robust solution (maybe it's better to create an extension browser).
+But my solution was the fastest from a "time to market" point of view.

+:warning::warning::warning:

 # hxrobot-script

 Copy/paste `dist/hxrobot-script.js` into a bookmark, prefix content with `javascript:` and load it on a strategy page.
 For the old way, you can copy/paste script into Firefox dev console (Chromium engine cut the websocket if tab isn't all the time active).